znsio/specmatic-documentation/documentation/best_practices.md

     | circumference? | (number) |
 ```

-* if the shape in the url is a rectangle, the response will have length and breadth, but none of the other keys,
-* a circle will have circumference, and none of the others,
-* and a triangle shape will have side1, side2, side3, and again, none of the other keys.

-So the real API would never return, for example, a body with length and side1.
-And we should not be able to stub out such a response.
-But the current contract allows us to setup this incorrect stub, and we can stub out length and side1 and write our consumer against it.
+Now the contract shows almost all the keys as optional.
+This lets us stub out a response containing only length and side1, which is unrealistic.
+The real API would never return such a response, so we should not be able to stub out such a response either.

+But the contract in this form allows it.
+So if we in error stub out a response with length and side1, and write our consumer against this stub, we'd get no negative feedback.
 Then, when we actually integrate our consumer with the real shape API instance, the consumer will expect length and side1, but it will get length and breadth, and it will break.

-If the contract were designed better, this could have been caught during development.
+If the contract were designed better, the incorrect stub of length and side1 itself would have been rejected, saving us the integration error.

 Take a look at the contract below: